 It’s all around us.
 Gardening and mindfulness are a perfect match, my friends.
 The garden can be many things – an acre lot, a Florida room, a balcony, a patch of ground that you can tended.
 It is both a place and a state of mind; it is a place of and a place for transformation.
 First, it centers us on the present, the here and the now.
 No what if’s, no shoulds and oughts, just the NOW.
 Our awareness is brought to the details of the present: digging, weeding, pruning, watering, etc. Those activities are vital to the success of the garden, and it is that awareness that helps focus on the present moment.

 Moreover, recently I have been spending a lot more time in my garden.
 You see I have just had a gorgeous new patio area fitted by a landscape construction company and so my garden has been transformed into my own personal oasis.
 I love nothing more than going for a walk along my beautiful new paving slabs and soaking up the sights of my luscious green lawn.
 Plus, I cannot wait to entertain guests in my garden as soon as the weather allows it.
-I have bought lots of exciting new garden furniture so everyone can sit outside and enjoy a meal together.
+I have bought lots of exciting new garden furniture so everyone can sit outside and enjoy a meal together, and I’ve even been looking into other little upgrades I can make such as adding some outdoor lighting from Pagazzi or from a similar site.
+This way, I can have guests over when it’s warmer and they can stay into the evening too!
 I actually have a few home improvement projects planned for this year, but transforming my garden has always been a priority for me.

 As I plant a seed, I am not imagining the big, juicy ripe tomato I’m going to be rewarded with in mid summer.
 I’m simply focused on the act of planting that one seed.